taurus-org/taurus/doc/source/devel/taurus3to4.rst

-In Taurus 4 all the values of numeric (float or integer) attributes and their associated properties (such as limits, warning levels, etc.) are :class:`pint.Quantity` objects provided by the :module:`pint` python module.
+In Taurus 4 all the values of numeric (float or integer) attributes and their associated properties (such as limits, warning levels, etc.) are :class:`pint.Quantity` objects provided by the :mod:`pint` python module.
 A Quantity is essentially the combination of a `magnitude` and a `unit`.
 In taurus 3.x all values were just "magnitudes", and their units were either implicit or loosely described as a free string property, but not enforced in any way.